camoo/enkap-woocommerce-gateway/readme.txt

 * Pay with Express Union Mobile Money
 * Pay with SmobilPay Cash

+== Frequently Asked Questions ==
+= PHP 8 Support? =
+Yes! enkap-woocommerce-gateway is compatible with PHP version 8.0.
+We strongly recommend at least the use of PHP 7.3 to enjoy all the features offered

+= How to get my access keys? =
+All you need is just to [create an account](https://enkap.cm/) and then ask our team for consumer key pairs.

+= Can I receive cash payment ? =
+Yes! you can receive SmobilPay cash, if your buyer has an account with Smobilpay.

 == Installation ==
 = Installation =
 1. In your WordPress Dashboard go to \"Plugins\" -> \"Add Plugin\".